yuzcccc/vqa-mfb/README.md

 ## Pretrained Models

-We release the "MFB+CoAtt+GloVe+VG" models from the paper, which achieves **66.87%** on real open-ended test-dev of VQA-1.0 dataset, and **65.09%** on the test-dev of VQA-2.0 (VQA Challenge 2017) dataset
+We release the "MFB+CoAtt+GloVe+VG" models from the paper, which achieves **66.87%** on real open-ended test-dev of VQA-1.0 dataset (65.38% for MCB), and **65.09%** on the test-dev of VQA-2.0 (VQA Challenge 2017) dataset.
+The results JSON files (results.zip for VQA-1.0) are also included in the model folders, which can be uploaded to the evaluation servers directly.
 - [VQA-1.0 model](http://pan.baidu.com/s/1o8LURge) on the BaiDuYun
 - [VQA-2.0 model](http://pan.baidu.com/s/1pLjtkSV) on the BaiduYun
-- The results JSON files (results.zip for VQA-1.0) are also included in the model folders, which can be uploaded to the evaluation servers directly.

 ## Training from scratch